ranja-sarkar/GD/papers/readme.md

-A linearity in parameters (coefficients of predictor variables) is the assumption of linear hashtag#regression, not necessarily a linearity in the relationship between predictor & response.
+A linearity in coefficients of (predictor) variables is the assumption of linear regression.
 A non-linear relationship between the predictor and response/target variable might exist while still preserving the linear model.

 -----